esteveste/NeuralSolver/easy-to-hard-data/README.md

 # Easy-To-Hard Datasets
-This repository houses Pytorch datasets used to train and evaluate the NeuralThink model, as well as the other baselines used in the article "NeuralThink: Algorithm Synthesis that Extrapolates in General Tasks" by Bernardo Esteves, Miguel Vasco, and Francisco S. Melo.
+This repository houses Pytorch datasets used to train and evaluate the NeuralSolver model, as well as the other baselines used in the article "NeuralSolver: Algorithm Synthesis that Extrapolates in General Tasks" by Bernardo Esteves, Miguel Vasco, and Francisco S. Melo.

 This repository is based on the open-source code from https://github.com/aks2203/easy-to-hard-data.